 1. How many content pillars should you have?

-Although there is no rule of thumb regarding content pillars, having at least three per website would be optimal.
+Although there is no rule of thumb regarding content pillars, having at least three per website is optimal.
 When creating content pillars (and content in general), focus on quality rather than quantity and provide readers with high-value information that addresses their needs and solves their pain points.

 2. What are content pillars in social media?